Developer-Student-Clubs-VSSUT-Burla/NGO-Helper/README.md

 ## FUNCTIONALITY AND CONCEPTS USED

 1. Material App: An application which uses Material Design.
+We use this for making our interface to look minimalistic.
 2. Firebase: Firebase is a product which developers used to build, manage, and grow their apps easily.
 It provides cloud storage.
 It provides services to android, iOS, web and unity.
+It allows syncing the real time data all across the devices.
 3. Firestore: Firestore is a NoSQL document database built for high performance and ease of application development.
 With the Firestore interface has many of the same features as traditional databases.
+It provides live synchronization and offline support.
 4. Firebase Authentication: Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
 It supports authentication using passwords, phone numbers, popular identity providers like Google, Facebook and Twitter, and more.
+It aims to make secure authentication and makes the sign in experience better for the user.
 5. Dart: Dart is high-level modern programming language widely used to develop the mobile application, modern web-applications, desktop application using flutter framework.
+It supports all oops concepts.
 6. Figma: Figma is an interactive design application that runs in the browser.
+It has the ability to build prototypes and test.
+It has lot of plugins to make the user experience better.
 7. Android Studio: Android studio is the official IDE for building android apps.
 It provides more features to enhance our productivity while making Android Apps.
+It allows us to divide our projects into units of functionality which can be built, test and debug.

 ## APPLICATION AND FUTURE SCOPE
 Our app bridges the gap between the good Samaritans and the Non-Profitable Organisation.
 The Organizers can post important events regarding their organization and willing individuals can take initiative for volunteership.
 The app is yet to be modified to be used in a broader spectrum.